dooley-ch/microbit-grove/README.md

 ## Introduction

-This repository contains examples Micropython programs demonstrating how to use various Grove components with the BBC Micro:bit microcontroller.
+This repository contains examples Micropython programs demonstrating how to use various Grove components as sold by [Seeedstudio](https://www.seeedstudio.com/category/Grove-c-1003.html) with the [BBC Micro:bit](https://microbit.org) microcontroller.

 ## Grove Components